chrisco512/athip/README.md

 # FE Coding Exercise
 Example app that parses chat text into structured JSON.
-Demo is deployed at [https://at2-mhciysbdqd.now.sh/](https://at2-mhciysbdqd.now.sh/)
+Demo is deployed at <a href="https://at2-mhciysbdqd.now.sh/" target="_blank">https://at2-mhciysbdqd.now.sh/</a>.

 ## Getting Started